Exponential mixing of frame flows for convex cocompact locally symmetric spaces: Introduction

 Firstly, convex cocompactness of $\Gamma$ implies that the nonwandering set $\supp(\mathsf{m})$ of the geodesic flow, which is Anosov, is compact and hence by the works of Bowen \cite{Bow70,Bow73}, Ratner \cite{Rat73}, and later Pollicott \cite{Pol87}, there exists a Markov section on $\supp(\mathsf{m})$.
 This allows one to use techniques from thermodynamic formalism.
 It is now well known that a given flow is exponentially mixing if one obtains appropriate spectral bounds for the associated transfer operators \cite{Pol85}.
 Viewing the frame flow as an extension of the geodesic flow by the compact group $M$, we are lead to consider the transfer operators with \emph{holonomy} which are twisted by irreducible representations of $M$.
 More precisely, for a given $\xi = a + ib \in \mathbb C$ and irreducible representation $\rho: M \to \U(V_\rho)$, we consider $\mathcal{M}_{\xi, \rho}: C\bigl(U, V_\rho^{\oplus \dim(\rho)}\bigr) \to C\bigl(U, V_\rho^{\oplus \dim(\rho)}\bigr)$ defined by

 where $\tau: U \to \mathbb R$ is the first return time map and $\vartheta: U \to M$ is the holonomy.
 The indispensable framework that is used to prove the required spectral bounds is known as Dolgopyat's method \cite{Dol98}, originally developed for the geodesic flow.
 The overarching idea is to use some form of a geometric property called the \emph{local non-integrability condition (LNIC)} to infer that the summands of the transfer operators are highly oscillating and thereby produce sufficient cancellations.
-As the name suggests, LNIC is related to the non-integrability of the stable and unstable foliations of the geodesic flow and in turn the first return time map.
+As the name suggests, LNIC is related to the non-integrability of the stable and unstable foliations of the geodesic flow and consequently the first return time map.

-In \cite{SW21}, to handle the frame flow for real hyperbolic manifolds, a general LNIC was proved which takes into account not only the first return time map but also the holonomy.
+In \cite{SW21}, to handle the frame flow for real hyperbolic manifolds, a more general LNIC was proven which takes into account not only the first return time map but also the holonomy.
+This is done by introducing a certain map which measures the $AM$-translation when going around a rectangle composed of stable and unstable foliations.
+Roughly speaking, the general LNIC says that given any direction $\omega \in \LieA \oplus \LieM$, the aforementioned map has a directional derivative close enough to $\omega$.

 Due to the combination of the general LNIC and the delicate fractal nature of $\supp(\mathsf{m})$, a new property called the \emph{non-concentration property (NCP)} was also required.
+Roughly speaking, NCP says that the limit set $\limitset$ does not concentrate along any proper affine subspace: for any $x \in \limitset$, scale $\epsilon$, and direction $w$, one can find another point $y \in \limitset$ of distance $\asymp \epsilon$ such that the direction $y - x$ is close to $w$.
 If appropriate generalizations of these properties are proven, then they would imply exponential mixing for rank one locally symmetric spaces using Dolgopyat's method described above.

-For nonreal hyperbolic manifolds, the key difference is that the associated root spaces do not have one but two positive roots.
+For nonreal hyperbolic manifolds, the key difference is that the associated root spaces do not have one but \emph{two} positive roots.
 Namely, there is an extra positive root which is double the simple root $\alpha$.
 As a result, we have the root spaces and horospherical Lie algebras